orstavik/JoiEvents/docs/4_EventSequence/1_Pattern_EventSequence.md

 This basic `long-press` implementation tackles situations where the user presses the wrong buttons or the `mouseup` being dispatched without a corresponding `mousedown` being registered (cf. [1] and [2]).
 But, it does not implement support for cancelling the press when the user moves the mouse between `mousedown` and `mouseup`.

+## Single type EventSequences

+EventSequences are *not* defined by listening for more than one *type of* event.
+In fact, an EventSequence *can be* implemented listening for *multiple events of the same type*.
+The `tripple-click` is a good example of such an event.
+A `tripple-click` is made up of a sequence of three `click`s.
+Three events need to occur, but they are all of one and the same event type.

 ## Demo: `tripple-click`

-As mentioned above, an EventSequence can be made using only a single *type* of triggering events, and the `tripple-click` is a good example of such an event.

 Simply put, we can describe the `tripple-click` as also having two states: